 – Stove or Hot Plate

-Prepping the Yarn
+Prep the Yarn for Dyeing

 Attach the hooks onto the door, two at the top corners, and two at the bottom corners.